 3. The Rules of Fasting & Abstinence Apply

-In Mark’s Gospel, it is said that the crucifixion began at 9 am and Jesus died at 3 pm.
-Christians usually are reverent during those times and maintain a quiet atmosphere, with limited television, radio and computer use, and partake in little or no outside activities.
+Christians usually are reverent during the hours of 9 am to 3 pm, which is when it is recorded that Jesus was Crucified and died.
+In their homes, they maintain a quiet atmosphere, with limited television, radio and computer use, and partake in little or no outside activities.

 4. The Stations of the Cross Are Walked